-LDA is the first Alternative initial and additional licensure program in Minnesota.
+LDA is the first Alternative initial and additional special education licensure program in Minnesota.
 Instead of enrolling at a college or university to become a teacher, you can take courses and receive recommendation for an ABS Special Education License at LDA.
 Our program is approved and authorized by Minnesota’s Professional Educator Licensing and Standards Board.

-Why chose an Alternative program?
+Why choose an Alternative program?

 Our program was developed by a diverse group of local experts including administrators, teachers, faculty and parents.
 It’s designed to be purposeful, practical, and personal; providing both face-to-face rigorous coursework and 1:1 mentoring.
 Teacher candidates will have a variety of hands-on learning experiences and the support of a residency-based program with a mentor.
-Read more about our Approach.

 A Local Leader in Special Education